Historical Apoplexy · State Legislative Adaptations · Indiana

 Gary is Universe 25 in American municipal form.
 A city

 collapsed for the same reason.
-Division I provides the
+The present Act provides

-what Gary never had and what Calhoun's experiment never
+never had and what Calhoun's experiment never tested:

 Historical Apoplexy (Cooper)